-Of the handful of Belgian cities that I have had the pleasure of visiting, Brussels is my favorite.
+Of the handful of cities in Belgium that I have had the pleasure of visiting, Brussels is my favourite.
 I have been 3 times, in the last 3 years.

 Many people feel the need to ask if they should spend their time in Brussels or Bruges or Ghent.
 I never understood this question; why choose?
 Why would one choose to skip the capital city of Belgium, the capital of the European Union, the capital of comic strips and waffles and chocolates?
 There is so much to see and do in one city, and it is open to everyone, all demographics, all nationalities, likes and dislikes, there is something for everyone.